rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ### Change `use` to mean `import`, remove `import`, make crate-linkage use `extern mod foo = (...);`

 (also [#2082](https://github.com/mozilla/rust/issues/2082)) Many Rust programmers stub their toes on the difference between `import` and `use`; both "read like" they should somehow make-available the elements in the target module.
-Since we are getting rid of `export` (see below) there is an asymmetry in the keywords anyways, so we remove the keyword `import`, switch `use` to mean what `import` currently means, and denote crate-linkage through `extern mod foo = (...)`.
+Since we are getting rid of `export` (see above) there is an asymmetry in the keywords anyways, so we remove the keyword `import`, switch `use` to mean what `import` currently means, and denote crate-linkage through `extern mod foo = (...)`.

 ### Remove the distinction between crate files and source files